Students from “UTokyoGSC-Next” received multiple awards at Regeneron ISEF 2026

 ● Sophia Rei Nagasaka (6th graduating class, Tokyo Metropolitan Hibiya High School)

-Awards: 4th place Excellence Award in Biochemistry Division,
+Awards: 4th place Excellence Award in the Biochemistry Division,

 Title (English): Drug Repositioning for Novel Genome Engineering: Technology With High Therapeutic Efficacy and Low Side Effects